jxsvoboda/sycek/README.md

  * shift is negative
  * number changed in conversion
  * case value is out of range of type
+ * case value is not boolean
+ * case value is not in enum

 ### Strict truth type